WINE + walking TOUR: SICILY

 B, D • Cala Marina

-DAY 3 – THE GREEKS AT SEGESTA
+DAY 3 – A VISIT TO THE GREEK RUINS OF SEGESTA

 Today we visit the archaeological park of Segesta, a thousand feet up on Monte Barbaro.
 Once the political hub of the indigenous Elymian and Greek Ionian people, today it features two archeological wonders: a beautifully preserved Greek Doric temple and, higher up, a Greek amphitheater with an unparalleled view of the countryside and sea.
 We’ll visit both, then do a loop hike nearby.
 This will begin on gravel roads that pass through farms, vineyards, and agriturismi, then crosses over Monte Barbara on wooded trails, winding up on a road that overlooks the archaeological park.
 After pondering the ephemeral nature of world power, we’ll ask the eternal question, “What’s for lunch?”